-Skilled Child Custody Lawyers and Attorneys in Northampton, MA
+Skilled Child Custody Lawyers in Northampton, MA

 Making decisions about your children’s future is difficult enough when both parents mutually agree about the best course of action.
 Parenting is complex and difficult.
 When parents are divorcing, decisions about where a child will live and discussions about how to pay for basic expenses like medical care, schooling, clothing, and food can become much more difficult.
 If parents find themselves in situations where they cannot speak to their spouse in an amicable manner, making these basic financial decisions can not only be difficult, it can be near impossible.